vocdoni/docs/docs/whitepaper.md

 _This document is a work in progress and subject to change, specific and more accurated documentation can be found in topic specific wiki pages_

-Refer to [MVP v1](MVP-v1) to see the details and designt of the first prototype implementation, work-in-progress.

 --------------------------------------------------------------------------------

-Cryptography and distributed p2p systems have given rise to a new, revolutionary digital technology which might change the way society organizes: blockchain.
+Cryptography and distributed P2P systems have given rise to a new, revolutionary digital technology which might change the way society organizes: blockchain.
 Among many other applications, it can allow for secure, transparent, distributed and resilient decision making.

 In this document, we propose the system architecture of a decentralized anonymous voting platform.